 It’s easy to pay your parking fine online, and there are also several other payment methods.

-- By calling us on 04 570 6666 and paying by credit card over the phone
+- by calling us on 04 570 6666 and paying by credit card over the phone, or

-- By visiting Council's main building at 30 Laings Road, Lower Hutt
+- visiting Council's main building at 30 Laings Road, Lower Hutt.